danlevy100/ESP8266-HaierAC-WebServer/README.md

-# Remotely control an air conditioner (AC) with an ESP8266
+# Remotely control your air conditioner (AC) with an ESP8266

 ## How it works
 - An ESP8266 microcontroller controls an IR LED that activates the AC (Haier in this case).